codio/knowledge/source/instructors/setupcourses/assignment-settings/grade-weights.rst

 3. Under assignment settings, scroll all the way down.
 4. In the **Grade Weights** area, click the grading options you want to enable and assign the grading weights to each option:

-  - **Teachers Grading** - This option allows you to specify a [Grading Rubric Template](/courses/classes/#grading-rubric-templates) to use with an assignment and specify the grading weight.
+  - **Teachers Grading** - This option allows you to specify a :ref:`Grading Rubric Template <grade-template>` to use with an assignment and specify the grading weight.

     - Click **Teachers Grading** and enter a value in the **Grading Weight** field.
     - Click **Rubics** to assign a grading rubic template to the assignment and then choose the rubic template from the drop-down list.

-  - **Assessments Grading** - If your assignment includes [assessments](/courses/assessments/), this option is enabled by default.
+  - **Assessments Grading** - If your assignment includes :ref:`auto-graded assessments <add-assessment>`, this option is enabled by default.
 If you do not want the results of the assessments to be included in the grading, disable this option.

     - Click **Assessments Grading** and enter a value in the **Grading Weight** field.

   - **Script Grading** - This option allows you to specify an auto-grade script that runs when the assignment is :ref:`marked as complete <mark-assignment-complete>`.
-The default setting ensures that any grades generated from auto-graded assessments and grades from free text assessments are automatically transferred into the grading field.

     - Click **Script Grading** and enter a value in the **Grading Weight** field.
+Assign it a weight out of 10 or 100 that has the desired proportion to the “Assessments Grading” weight.
     - Click **Set Custom Script Path** and choose the path from the drop-down list.
+The “Set Custom Script Path” drop down menu will contain the autograde scripts you set up using the **Education Menu** in your assignment.
+Select the script you want to use for the assignment.
+Note: The “Set Custom Script Path” drop down only lets you run one script.
+You will need a helper script if you want to combine multiple tests.

-   For more information about auto-grade scripts, see :ref:`Using Auto-Grade Scripts <auto-grade-scripts>`.
+   For more information about assignment level scripts, see :ref:`Using Assignment Level Scripts <auto-grade-scripts>`.

+5. Make sure to **Save Changes**.
+6. To force your Assignment level script to run, select :ref:`Actions <assignment-actions>` and **Run autograde script**.

 **View this video to learn more.**

 .. raw:: html